In parts of east Ukraine, a daily struggle to survive

 "We haven't received our pensions since April and we need to eat and pay bills and buy medicine.
 We have nothing to eat now ...
 We called the bank in Kiev to ask how we can get our pension and they told us that on their map Slaviansk does not exist," said a pensioner who gave his name only as Vladimir.

-But with fuel running short and Ukrainian and rebel roadblocks controlling access to Slaviansk, traveling is difficult for the city's remaining 60,000 residents.
+But with fuel running short and Ukrainian and rebel roadblocks controlling access to Slaviansk, travelling is difficult for the city's remaining 60,000 residents.

 The lack of fuel poses a problem for Slaviansk’s ambulance service, which operates three teams instead of the usual eight.